 • VMD can be compiled to run in the CAVE.
 If you don't know what the CAVE is, see http://evlweb.eecs.uic.edu/EVL/VR/.
 To compile in the CAVE you will need to get the appropriate CAVE library.
-There are two, the GL (libcave.a) and OpenGL (libcave_ogl.a).
-VMD will compile in the correct one based on the graphics option you chose (GL or OPENGL).
+VMD now only supports OpenGL, so you need to use libcave_ogl.a.